enthought/traits-futures/docs/source/guide/intro.rst

    task has not yet acknowledged that request.

 |CANCELLED|
-   The task has stopped, following a cancellation request.
+   The task has stopped following a cancellation request.

 In addition, there are two traits whose values are derived from the ``state``
 trait: the ``done`` trait is ``True`` when ``state`` is one of |COMPLETED|,